General aspects

 The Commission translates the title, objectives and annex of your initiative into all official EU languages and publishes these on its public register.

-If you want to have anything else translated (e.g. a draft legal act), it’s your responsibility as organisers.
-The Commission would then add these translations to the others on the public register.
+If you want to have anything else translated (e.g. a draft legal act), it is your responsibility as organisers to provide the translations through your organiser account.
+The Commission will then add these translations to the public register.

 YES.